 To calculate your net operating income, see our NOI Calculator.

 The formula for net operating income (NOI) is:

 Effective Gross Income (EGI) is the total rental and other income minus vacancy and collections losses.

 Operating Expenses is the total of recurring expenses and replacement reserves but does not include mortgage or depreciation expense.

-Multifamily NOI is calculated from the information on its operating statement, which represents the various income and expenses related to a property over a specific time period.
+Multifamily NOI is calculated from the information on a property's operating statement, which represents the various income and expenses over a specific time period.
 For multifamily properties, income is primarily rental income, but can also include recurring items like; laundry, parking, storage and RUBS.
 Effective gross income is the total of these recurring income items minus collections losses and vacancy.
 Operating expenses includes items like management fees, utilities, insurance, repairs & maintenance, real estate taxes, landscaping, janitorial, trash removal, advertising, supplies, pest control, security and miscellaneous expenses.
 Mortgage payments and depreciation are excluded from operating expenses.
 Operating expenses can be calculated with or without replacements reserves, however, most lenders will include replacement reserves as part of their operating expense calculation.
 Categories of income and expenses can vary by property.

 Input property financial information for the last 12 month period: